YakTrack/YakTrack/readme.md

 # Track

-This simple web app aims to be a very basic time tracker for agile based projects.
+This simple web app aims to be a very basic time tracker for agile based projects built on Laravel 5.2.

 ## Contributing